Peak District Villages

 Hathersage

-Hathersage – Robins Hood friend “Little John” was born here & his grave site is still there, mentioned in Charlotte Bronte novels due to her having connections with the village
+Hathersage – Robins Hood friend “Little John” was born here & his grave site is still there, mentioned in Charlotte Bronte novels due to her having connections with the village.

 Tideswell